jiawei2020/springtest/README.md

 # springtest
-To get the code, use git clone
+To get the code, use git clone <br />
-From Eclipe, import the project as existing maven project Build mave project using goal: clean install
+From Eclipe, import the project as existing maven project <br />
+Build mave project using goal: clean install <br />
-Run SpringBootTestApp as java application
+Run SpringBootTestApp as java application <br />